 These Healthy Pumpkin Muffins are low sugar, low fat and yet sweet and moist fall breakfast, afternoon snack or dessert.
 They are delicious and so easy to make!

-Healthy Pumpkin muffins with cream cheese and pumpkin seeds on top.
+Healthy pumpkin muffins with cream cheese and pumpkin seeds on top.

 These fluffy muffins are a copycat of Starbucks pumpkin cream cheese muffins but with 2 times less sugar and fat, 1.5 times less calories and carbs, and 3 times more fiber!

-Why We Love This Pumpkin Recipe
+Why You’ll Love This Recipe

 • Wholesome ingredients: Including whole grains and pure pumpkin puree which are an amazing source of vitamins, nutrients and fiber.